piyush-agrawal6/Hospital-Management-System-User-Side/README.md

 ```

 # Hospital-Management-System-User-Side
-This website is made for the user interaction only , where the user or patients can book appointments , can get the reports online , know the details about the hospital and many more information..
+This website is made for the user interaction only , where the user or patients can book appointments , can get the reports online , know the details about the hospital and many more information...

 ## Tech Stack